Raphael Meldola (rabbi): Rabbinic career

 In 1805, Meldola was elected haham of the Spanish and Portuguese Jews of Great Britain.
 He arrived there following a long journey from Livorno on the eve of Rosh Hashana.
 In his first days, Meldola immediately and energetically embarked on a number of goals.
 Among them was improved collaboration and cooperation between Ashkenazi and Sephardi Jews, and he persuaded the two communities to set up a joint board for shechita (ritual slaughtering).
 Another area he soon took up was to counteract the activities of missionaries and the reform movement.

 Meldola looked as well to ensure the dignity and proper execution of synagogue prayers—and he introduced what has become one of the most distinctive and appreciated qualities of the Spanish and Portuguese service: its choir.
 "As an Italian," notes one biographer, "Meldola had been fond of music and had been the first person to introduce a choir into the London synagogue."

 Meldola died in London in June 1828.
 One of his last requests were to be buried alongside his predecessor rabbi David Nietto in the Velho Cemetery.

-Strong in his beliefs and passionate in his expression of them, Meldola was remembered as "kind-hearted man, ever ready to lend a willing ear to tales of distress and to do his utmost to procure assistance."
-His name will ever be indissolubly associated with that of Bevis Marks Synagogue.
+\Meldola was remembered as "kind-hearted man, ever ready to lend a willing ear to tales of distress and to do his utmost to procure assistance."
+His name will ever be associated with that of Bevis Marks Synagogue.